la-mendicino/Survival-Analysis-of-Primary-Biliary-Cholangitis-Patients-/Survival-Analysis-of-PBC-Patients.md

 \[REWRITE\]

-The LRT test provides evidence that the standard and parsimonious models in the first approach, using untransformed terms, are not significantly different.
+The LRT test provides evidence that the standard and 11 factor parsimonious model in the first approach, using untransformed terms, are not significantly different.
 They fit the data equally well even though 8 baseline factors were removed.
+The 5 factor parsimonious model does not fit the data significantly better than both the standard and 11 factor parsimonious model.

-A similar result is found for the models in the second approach using log transformed terms; the standard and parsimonious fit the data equally well.
-Nine baseline factors were removed here and it is significant that enough information was retained with the parsimonious model.
+In the transformed approach, all 3 models fit the data equally well.
+A 10 factor and 8 factor parsimonious model did not lose a significant amount of information with the goal of model parsimony.

 The plots of survival curves adequately displays this result.
-Furthermore, it is important to note that the LRT test between the parsimonious models showed that the model with log transformed terms fit the data significantly better than the untransformed terms model, providing more evidence for my claim in part 2.
+Furthermore, it is important to note that the LRT test between the parsimonious models in each approach showed that the model with log transformed terms fit the data significantly better than the untransformed terms model, providing more evidence for my claim in part 2.

 ## Conclusions